Genomics in Clinical Practice

 Ulrik Kristoffer Stoltze

 M.D.
 (University of Copenhagen, 2017), Phd-student at The Pediatrics Oncology Lab (Bonkolab, 2019-21).
 Former Clinical Genetics resident (Rigshospitalet, 2018-19), General Practice resident (Søborg, 2018), Surgery resident (Herlev Hospital, 2017).
 POST-fellow at St. Jude Children’s Research Hospital (Memphis, 2016).
 Active in Genomics research since 2015 with several publications in genetics and bioethics with a focus on childhood cancer.
 He is conducting one of Denmark’s largest genomics studies offering whole-genome sequencing to any cancer patient under 18 years old.
-Teaching the Human Health and Disease core course since 2017.
+Teaching at DIS since 2017.

 ‘Lifecode’ is the word.
 In the first half of the 20th century, many would argue, the word was ‘atom’, and by the second half it was ‘silicon’, but in the 21st century the word is ‘lifecode’.
 In the past 50 years, scientific advances have sparked a revolution - and while few realize it - that revolution is taking place all around us today.
 The back-end code of our lives is being read, but how do we understand what we are reading, how do we interpret it, and perhaps most importantly, how do we act on it?